thaum-xyz/ankhmorpork/docs/Storage.md

 # Storage

+_Note: Document is outdated and needs an update._

 Ankhmorpork storage is represented by 3 Kubernetes Storage Classes each with different properties.
 Such division allows to cover all possible usecases for volume-based storage.
 Table below presents Storage Classes properties in clear way.

 Class      | High Performance | Capacity  | Resiliency